a20351766/udo.1.4.0/docs/source/fabric_model.rst

-Hyperledger Fabric Model
+Hyperledger UDO Model
 ========================

-This section outlines the key design features woven into Hyperledger Fabric that fulfill its promise of a comprehensive, yet customizable, enterprise blockchain solution:
+This section outlines the key design features woven into Hyperledger UDO that fulfill its promise of a comprehensive, yet customizable, enterprise blockchain solution:

 * :ref:`Assets` --- Asset definitions enable the exchange of almost anything with